Post Banner Image

 Credit: TaraKenny/Shutterstock

-Manitoba’s capital city, Winnipeg, owes its numbingly cold weather to the wind.
+The capital city of Canada’s Manitoba province, Winnipeg mostly owes its numbingly cold weather to the wind.
 The city is located on a vast prairie, where there aren’t many natural barriers to protect it from the winds that sweep down from the Arctic in winter.
-The average January temperature is above zero (2.5˚F), but if you throw in the wind, it’ll feel like -40˚F. One of the most popular things to do in Winnipeg’s great outdoors is to head to Oak Hammock Marsh, strap on some snowshoes, and enjoy the crisp winter air as you search for animal tracks.
+As a result, the average January temperature is just barely above zero (2.5 degrees Fahrenheit), but when you consider wind chill, it’ll often feel as cold as -40 degrees.
+One of the most popular things to do in Winnipeg’s great outdoors is to head to Oak Hammock Marsh, strap on some snowshoes, and enjoy the crisp winter air as you search for animal tracks.

 5. Irkutsk, Russia